 Patrick Hamann unveiled how we can utilize modern web platform features to load our CSS as fast as possible.
-He went on explaining the difference between inlining critical content into the document and asynchronously loading it via HTTP/2 server push and Service Workers.
+He went on to explain the difference between inlining critical content into the document and asynchronously loading it via HTTP/2 server push and Service Workers.

-Tomas, Senior Developer:His speech took everyone on a journey exploring the current, past, and future best-practices for loading CSS in the browser and how we can achieve the first meaningful paint within 1000ms.
-Best practices are yet to be discovered, but we’re sure it will create a faster, more resilient experience for our users.
+Tomas, Senior Developer:His speech took everyone on a journey exploring the current, past, and future best practices for loading CSS in the browser and how we can achieve the first meaningful paint within 1000ms.
+Best practices are yet to be discovered, but we’re sure they will create a faster, more resilient experience for our users.

 Nadieh Bremer & Shirley Wu – data sketch|es: A Visualization a Month